-

 Indonesian courts are generally equipped to handle complex commercial claims.
 However, the level of adeptness in handling such claims may vary depending on factors such as the experience and expertise of the judges, the availability of resources, and the complexity of the specific case.

-Indonesia has established a specialized court system for commercial matters called the Commercial Court, which has jurisdiction over decisions pertaining to bankruptcy cases and the postponement of debt payment obligations (PKPU).
-Additionally, the Commercial Court is authorized to address other commercial disputes, including those involving intellectual property rights and disputes arising from the bank liquidation process.
+Indonesia has established a specialized court system for commercial matters, called the Commercial Court, which has jurisdiction over decisions pertaining to bankruptcy cases and the postponement of debt payment obligations (PKPU).
+The Commercial Court also has authority to address other commercial disputes, including those involving intellectual property rights and disputes arising from bank liquidation proceedings.

 Is alternative dispute resolution well established in your jurisdictions?